 If you can’t get your client to pick up the phone for a quick question, but they will Snap you back in 30 seconds, by all means, snap away.
 Connecting on these platforms is great for timesaving communication, and definitely good for building and maintaining a relationship that will deliver you referrals down the road.

 Just remember to document these interactions in your CRM.
-A CRM like Freshsales has places to record these social media conversations, and will link your contacts directly with their social media information.
+A affordable CRM like Insightly, which is FREE up to two users, has places to record these social media conversations, and will link your contacts directly with their social media information.

 4. Get Savvy With Showing SchedulersMore and more major brokers and local associations are moving to showing schedulers rather than relying on an admin in a local office.
 These systems are efficient and easy, and typically have an app that allows you to schedule a showing in the time it takes to wait for the traffic light to change.